magenta-aps/OS2mo-amqp-trigger-calculate-primary/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# OS2mo AMQP Trigger Example
+# OS2mo AMQP Trigger Calculate Primary

-This repository contains an example implementation of an OS2mo AMQP Trigger receiver.
+OS2mo AMQP Trigger for recalculating primary.

 ## Usage
 Adjust the `AMQP_HOST` variable to OS2mo's running message-broker, either;
 * directly in `docker-compose.yml` or
 * by creating a `docker-compose.override.yaml` file.

+Add variables from MoraHelper and more.

 Now start the container using `docker-compose`:
 ```